🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 6.1 -- 25 New Zealand's public healthcare is heavily subsidized for residents, but digital nomads typically rely on private insurance or pay out-of-pocket, which can be expensive at private clinics.
+πŸ’‰ Healthcare Affordability + 6.3 -- 25 Public healthcare is subsidized for NZ residents; digital nomads typically rely on travel insurance or pay out-of-pocket.
+Costs are moderate compared to major cities but higher than in budget-friendly nomad hubs.

 🌿 CLIMATE & ENVIRONMENT